mithunkumarc/learning_typescript/mixins/withConstructorPattern.md

         // extends Constructor makes sure that Base is a class, not a value/other types function Scale<TBase extends Constructor>(Base: TBase) {
-        // here Base must be of type constructor function, so TBase extends Constructor(function)
+        // here Base must be of type constructor function(or es6 class), so TBase extends Constructor(function/es6class)
         // still need clarity on whey class Scaling needs class of type Constructor(function)
         // The main responsibility of type constructor is to make sure incoming param is a class. return class Scaling extends Base {